rh-mobb/aro-workshop-content/aro-content/ops/2-1-upgrades.md

 Look for available Upgrades

 !!! warn
-    If the output of the following command is `parse error: Invalid numeric literal at EOF at line 1, column 5` there are no available upgrades and you should skip the rest of these steps.
+    If the output of the following command is `parse error: Invalid numeric literal at EOF at line 1, column 5` you may not have set the `stable-4.10` channel as instructed earlier, or there are no available upgrades and you should skip the rest of these steps.

 ```bash
 oc get clusterversion version -o jsonpath='{.status.availableUpdates}' | jq .